 - Most of the internet will tell you to walk from Apgujeong Station (Line 4) Exit 1, and you can do that but let me just warn you first that it is quite a walk (according to my Google Map, 1.6km to be exact).
 You basically go straight out of Exit 1 and follow Apgujeong-ro all the way, past Eonju-ro cross junction (it’s a large flyover bridge) and walk allllllll the way till you see Galleria mall and reach Seolleung-ro.
 You’ll walk by a lot of apartment buildings, but don’t try and cut into the park from those because they don’t connect up!
 (I say this from A LOT of personal experience getting lost)

 If you are looking for more things to do in this area, check out my guide for non-shopping things to do in Gangnam.

 The Hongdae area around Hongik University is pretty well known as a super vibrant one with lots of shops and restaurants, and lots of young people busking, dancing or just performing along the streets in the evening.
 The graffiti all around the area really just adds to the energy in the streets and while most of it isn’t particularly refined, it does add great colour to the streets.

-There is an actual Hongdae Mural Alley (also known as Picasso’s Street) near Hongik university that is popular for murals – I visited it the first time I was here, but by the time I reached Hongdae this time around it was already getting dark (damn these short winter days) so I mostly wandered around the central area quite randomly.
+There is an actual Hongdae Mural Alley (also known as Picasso’s Street) near Hongik university that is popular for murals that I visited the first time I was here, but by the time I reached Hongdae this time around it was already getting dark (damn these short winter days) so I mostly wandered around the central area quite randomly.

 How to get to Hongdae